tnhu/kanji/README.md

 });
 ```

-Kanji implements simple namespacing notify/listeners routing.
+Kanji implements simple namespace notify/listeners routing.
 In the example above, if you also namespace Listener component, then it won't work as expected.
 So please keep your code simple!

 #### Shared instance